Upon entering the speaker dashboard for a session for the first time, it looks as follows:

 Please note that only the current active speaker can select a voting question and start voting.

-- See your status and that of the room in the bottom-left corner.
-If the room is open and broadcasting, there is a red tag Live.
+- See your and the room's status in the bottom-left corner.
+If the room is open and broadcasting, there is a red tag saying Live.
 If it is not broadcasting, this tag is Not live and is white.
 If you are the active (presenting) speaker, another tag You are presenting is added next to it.
-If someone else is presenting, this tag shows tag Another speaker is presenting.
+If someone else is presenting, this tag shows Another speaker is presenting.

 - Turn on/off camera and microphone using the buttons at the bottom of the screen.
 With the arrow on the side they are able to select another microphone or camera than the default.